-Edwards earned first team NCAA Football Championship Subdivision All-America accolades on seven different teams, and was a first team All-Big Sky selection, after catching a school-record 95 passes for 1,250 yards and 19 touchdowns to lead the NCAA Football Championship Subdivision.
+In 2011, Edwards caught a school-record 95 passes for 1,250 yards and 19 touchdowns to lead the NCAA Football Championship Subdivision.
 Herd caught 67 passes for 1,022 yards and seven scores as a second team All-Big Sky Conference selection.
 Kaufman redshirted the 2011 season as an injury hardship case, but earned first team All-America and first team All-Big Sky honors after catching 76 catches for 1,214 yards and 15 touchdowns as a sophomore when he helped lead the Eagles to the NCAA Division I title.

 In his first season at EWU in 2009, Adams coached a group of experienced receivers that featured senior All-American Aaron Boyce.
 Boyce was injured in the middle of the season, but eventually earned second team All-Big Sky honors along with senior Tony Davis.
 Boyce finished second in school history in receptions (222), yards (3,330) and touchdown catches (29), and Davis finished his career third in catches (213) and fourth in yards (2,566).
 In part because of Boyce’s injury, Edwards, Herd and Kaufman played significantly in 2009, and that paid dividends in 2010.